oobabooga/text-generation-webui/README.md

 │   ├── llama-13b.ggmlv3.q4_K_M.bin
 ```

-Those models have to be downloaded manually and placed into that folder.
+These models have to be downloaded manually and are not supported by the automated downloaders yet.

 #### GPT-4chan